py5coding/py5book/how_tos/use_processing_libraries.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-In this example, the `PeasyCam(py5.get_current_sketch(), 500)` will link a PeasyCam instance to the py5 Sketch.
+In this example, the `PeasyCam(py5.get_current_sketch(), 500)` code will link a PeasyCam instance to the py5 Sketch.
 Everything else is typical py5 code.

 Our last step is to run the Sketch and admire our work: